cherryramatisdev/my_brain/Gen server - Abstracting state management and task run together.md

 - The `handle_call` function enters the realm of "mailbox" receivers, this function will be evoked when we use `GenServer.call` with a specific action that will be pattern-matched (`:list_all` in the example).
 It's also important to point out that these functions will be run **synchronously.**
 - The `handle_cast` function serves the same purpose as the `handle_call`; it'll be called from a `GenServer.cast` call, and its pattern is matched correctly.
 The important difference is that this function will run **asynchronously**.

-Now that we understand the server part, let's complement it with some client-code API for us to call on the REPL:
+After understanding the server part, let's complement it with some client-code API for us to call on the REPL:

 ```elixir
 defmodule Example do